xrarch/mintia/Documentation/IPCSummary.md

 # Port Objects Design Summary

+!!!
+DRAFT: to be filled in with details as implementation proceeds

 MINTIA requires an IPC mechanism; the selected solution to this is a form of "port object".
 The requirements for port objects are as follows:

 1. Message passing, with variable length messages.